 Website Central Connecticut State University

-Central Connecticut State University invites applications for a full-time (10-month), tenure-track position in the Department of Counselor Education and Family Therapy.
+Central Connecticut State University invites applications for a full-time (10-month), tenure track Assistant Professor in the Department of Counselor Education and Family Therapy.
 The successful candidate will teach graduate level courses in counselor education and contribute actively and effectively to student growth, service, and scholarship.
 Candidates are expected to be committed to multiculturalism and working with a diverse student body.
 The regular teaching load is 12 hours per academic semester with evening classes required.

-- Earned doctorate in Counselor Education and Supervision from a CACREP-accredited doctoral program (ABD candidates may be considered; however, completion of degree must occur no later than the end of the first academic year of appointment)
+Earned doctorate in Counselor Education and Supervision or a closely related discipline (ABD candidates may be considered; however, completion of degree must occur no later than the end of the first academic year of appointment)

-- Licensed as a Licensed Professional Counselor (LPC) in the State of Connecticut (or equivalent licensure issued by another state)
+Licensed (or license-eligible) as a Licensed Professional Counselor (LPC) in the State of Connecticut

 Application and Appointment:

-- For ABD candidates, letter from dissertation advisor stating anticipated date of completion
+For ABD candidates, letter from thesis advisor stating anticipated date of completion

 To apply for this job please visit www.ccsu.edu.